chenykfrank/OxRAM_NLP/README.md

 The third stage is visualization and building a virtual chessboard.

 The fourth stage is to set up the api for the whole project.
 Possibly achieved by interative website.

+The nlp.py is the combination of all models so far.
+It shall always be updated to latest version.